espressif/idf-extra-components/led_strip/README.md

     F --> |No| H[RMT backend] --> D
     ```

+* How to set the brightness of the LED strip?
+  * You can tune the brightness by scaling the value of each R-G-B element with a **same** factor.
+But pay attention to the overflow of the value.

 [^1]: The RMT DMA feature is not available on all ESP chips.
 Please check the data sheet before using it.